Special Forces - Cold War to Recent Past:

 The Beret I had for the longest time, and could never put together with a jacket?
 Or a good story for it, and now it has disappeared?
 But the next uniform was entirely obtained because I never got that one together!

-Updated!
+**** Updated Again!
 Lieutenant Colonel, 7th Special Forces Group, Class A Uniform:

-The uniform represents the final Class A uniform used by the US Army.
 This guy has more decorations, achievements, and citations than I can name!
 With Prior service with the Special Operations Command, and a set of Foreign Jump Wings on his right chest, above a Row of Unit Citations, he had been on assignment to the Office of the Secretary of Defense, and Special Operations “Central".
 On his Left Chest, he has the HALO Jump Wings.
-Below his ribbons bar, the Marksman Badge (Rarely seen on officers), and metal rockers Ranger and Sapper Schools.
-He’s assigned to the Joint Chiefs of Staff too.
+Below his ribbons bar, the Marksman Badge (Rarely seen on officers), and metal rockers, Ranger and Sapper Schools.
+He’s assigned to the Joint Chiefs of Staff, too.
 He has also shown prior assignments with Special Forces on the Right Sleeve

 U.S. ARMY, Special Forces Operator, Halo / HAHO & Nucellar Qualified :

 I had a story for this, missing at the moment, this was not an operating jump-suit, but what is often referred to as the party suit, used at special occasions and with acquaintance operators, some gatherings.
-As I recall, this uniform represents a group of soldiers that had been through a course, and trained in Atomic Weapons, “Small Nukes” (if the work can be applied to a nuclear weapon).
+As I recall, this uniform represents a group of soldiers that had been through a course and trained in Atomic Weapons, “Small Nukes” (if the work can be applied to a nuclear weapon).
 Airborne-qualified, in High Altitude, Low Opening (HALO), and likely High Altitude High Opening as well, dropping in, they would deploy the ”Can”, like the suit-case / dirty bomb, in other words, a man-portable container, that could be delivered to a specific place at a certain time, for a very devastating attack, or on the other hand I suppose, fly in and save the day, by dis-arming such a weapon.

 Staff Sgt, 3rd Special Forces Group, (West Africa Operating Area) 1990s: